Why are board games perfect activities for families?

 Option #10: Tall Tales

 Tall Tales is a game of storytelling with no competition involved.
-This board game for families encourages creative thinking and quick decisions, and it comes with several miniatures to help your kids think about their stories.
-This board game for families has won awards for its innovative design and is easy for everyone to learn.
+This game encourages creative thinking and quick decisions, and it comes with several miniatures to help your kids think about their stories.
+This game has won awards for its innovative design and is easy for everyone to learn.
 It’s probably not a good fit though for Older kids and teens.

 Option #11: Spontuneous